hasanp87/aws-media-insights-engine/ML-VIDEO-WORKSHOP.md

-  8. Create a lambda layer for opencv (via console or command line).
+  8. Create a lambda layer for opencv-python (via console or command line).
 You can deploy the zip package pre-built for Amazon Linux available in this repository at opencv/cv2.zip.
+Alternatively, you can build the package yourself with instructions from https://github.com/iandow/opencv_aws_lambda

      [AWS Lambda Console]  ![](doc/images/LambdaLayer2.png)